Pull the audience under its spell

-The "Master of Suspense", as Hitchcock was also called, gladly gave the viewer a knowledge edge over the protagonist.
-That's what distinguishes a suspense story from a whodunit thriller.
-Whodunit is the verballhornte word for "Who has done it.", Or: Who is the murderer?
+The “Master of Suspense”, as Hitchcock was also called, was happy to give the viewer a head start in knowledge over the protagonist.
+This is also what distinguishes a suspense story from a whodunit thriller.
+Whodunit is the verbalized word for "Who has done it.", Or: Who is the killer?

 In suspense, this is not always clear from the start, but the hints are different.
 What is decisive is that the viewer knows more than the hero and he therefore wants to help it.

 How can you make your presentation more exciting and eye-catching?
 Think about what your most important statement is.
 Do not betray them too early, but work with all the information on them.
 Many unfortunately already reveal what they have to offer.